-With summer just around the corner, this pool noodle fine motor balance tray will have your little one eager and excited to participate while developing and strengthening their basic fine motor skills.
+With summer just around the corner, this pool noodle fine motor balance tray from Lisa is perfect!
+Your little one will be eager and excited to play while building their basic fine motor skills.

 I love utilizing items that we already have around our house as part of our learning for many reasons.
-Not only does it allow for spontaneous and hands on play, it is an efficient way of keeping your cost of planning activities within your budget.
+Not only does it allow for spontaneous and hands-on play, it’s an easy way to keep activity costs in check.

 In our case, we had plenty of pool noodles in our garage that were just waiting to be used for something other than swimming!

-This pool noodle fine motor balance tray is a simple fine motor transfer activity that strengthens hand eye coordination and allows for the optional development of pattern following.
+This pool noodle fine motor balance tray is a simple fine motor transfer activity.
+It strengthens hand-eye coordination and allows for the optional development of pattern following.

 To create this tray, you will need one pool noodle (on the thinner side), a handful of medium size pom poms, along with a child size tweezers (affiliate link).